Python-SIP/sip/doc/pyproject_toml.rst

     The boolean values specifies if support for C++ exceptions in the library being wrapped is enabled.
 By default exception support is disabled.

+**extra-compile-args**
+    The value is a list of extra command line arguments to pass to the compiler.

+**extra-link-args**
+    The value is a list of extra command line arguments to pass to the linker.

+**extra-objects**
+    The value is a list of extra compiled object files to link.

 **generate-extracts**
     The value is a list of extracts (defined by the :directive:`%Extract` directive).
 Each value is the identifier of the extract and the name of